The Unapproved

 — Sol Smith — Email — May 25, 2024

-I replied the same day and tried to clarify: the SolSpace platform was a long-term vision, not what the work-trade was actually about.
-The trade was AI tools — specifically, there were at least two bots sitting there right now waiting for his feedback.
+I replied the same day and tried to clarify.
+SolSpace was the long-term vision, not what the work-trade was actually about.
+The trade was AI tools, and right then there were at least two bots sitting there waiting on his feedback.
 I offered to strip it down to fifteen minutes of his time a week.

 He never followed up on the bots.
-The work-trade ended there — no formal close, no acknowledgment of what had been delivered, no settlement of the exchange.
+The work-trade ended there.
+No formal close, no acknowledgment of what I'd delivered, no settling up.
 It just stopped.

 Chapter III